-- 1. Where is the applicant located geographically?
+- Where is the applicant located geographically?
 Indicate where the applicant is located.
 For example: indicate county or region of state; county where a municipality is located, etc. - 2.
 How many staff members does the applicant have?
 Include the number of full-time staff, part-time staff and volunteers. - 3.
 How many service outlets does the applicant have?
-Give the number and additional information if necessary. - 4.
-How many registered borrowers does the applicant have?
+Give the number and additional information if necessary. - How many registered borrowers does the applicant have?
 The response can be a number or a more detailed explanation if necessary.

-Multitype library cooperatives can indicate zero as they do not have actual registered borrowers. - 5.
+Multitype library cooperatives and other organizations serving libraries can indicate zero as they do not have actual registered borrowers. - 5.
 What is the governance of the applicant?
+Describe how the applicant is a part of the overall organization.
+For example, a Department of county or city government, a special tax district, etc.